 - Employers must provide new hires with notice of their COBRA rights.
 See COBRA Notice.

-- New Jersey employers just provide new employees with notice of employee rights New Jersey wage and hours laws and how to file a claim or take action.
+- New Jersey employers just provide new employees with notice of employee rights under New Jersey wage and hour laws.
 See Wage Theft Act Notice.